How to Properly Store a Stack of Empty Pallets

 Build Stacks Correctly

 Never stack differently sized pallets in the same stack – this is one cause of instability and pallet falls.
-For example, don’t mix UK pallets, which are larger (1200mm x 1000mm), with Europallets, which are smaller (800 mm x 1200 mm).
+For example, don’t mix UK pallets, which are larger (1200mm x 1000mm), with Euro pallets, which are smaller (800 mm x 1200 mm).

 Don’t make the stack too high, and don’t position it right next to inventory, where it may be pushed by drivers manoeuvring around racking.
-And it goes without saying that damaged pallets mustn’t be used in a stack – they may collapse, tipping the pallets above them on to workers.
+And it goes without saying that damaged pallets mustn’t be used in a stack – they may collapse, tipping the pallets above them onto workers.
 In any case, damaged pallets are a major hazard to the people handling them, so if a pallet is broken or splintered, it should be removed.

 Use Correct Handling Techniques

 Wooden pallets are not designed to be moved by equipment such as sack trolleys.
 Using the wrong equipment for stacking the pallets can damage and loosen the base boards.
 If this isn’t noticed and the damaged pallet goes into the stack, it automatically reduces the stability and safety of the stack.
-If you move and store the pallets correctly, they will last longer and your staff will be working in a safer environment.
+If you move and store the pallets correctly, they will last longer, and your staff will be working in a safer environment.

-Get a Quick Quote
+Quick Quote